-Because it is early in the season, opponent adjustments are only at 80 percent strength; they will increase 10 percent every week through Week 10.
-As always, positive numbers represent more points so DEFENSE is better when it is NEGATIVE.
+Because it is early in the season, opponent adjustments are only at 80% strength; they will increase 10% every week through Week 10.

-DAVE is a formula which combines our preseason projection with current DVOA to get a more accurate forecast of how a team will play the rest of the season.
-Right now, the preseason projection makes up 10 percent of DAVE for most teams (20 percent for teams with just seven games played).
+DAVE is a formula which combines our preseason forecast with current DVOA to get a more accurate projection of how a team will play the rest of the season.
+DAVE is currently 50% preseason forecast for teams with seven games played and 45% preseason forecast for teams with eight games played.